X

 • (Weakness) Which of our product lines performs the worst?

 An organization's success is influenced by external events just as much as by internal ones.
-Various elements, including monetary policies, market fluctuations, and supplier accessibility, might be utilized to generate a list of advantages and disadvantages.
+Various elements, including monetary policies, market fluctuations, and supplier accessibility, might be utilized to generate a list of opportunities and threats.

 • (Opportunity) Which market trends are apparent?

-• (Opportunity) Which demographics are we not aiming for?
+• (Opportunity) Which demographics are we not targeting?

-• (Threat) What is the market share of the competitors, and how many are there?
+• (Threat) What is the market share of competitors, and how many are there?

 • (Threat) Are there any new rules that could negatively impact our business or merchandise?